brightbytes/sql-cms/README.md

   - Runs and their RunStepLogs

-- **Shared Workflow**: Identical two Customer Workflows in all respects except two:
+- **Shared Workflow**: Identical to Customer Workflows in all respects except two:

   - They may not be associated with a Customer.